A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Compound renewal processes and progressively equivalent measures

-Proposition \ref{thm1} allows us to explicitly calculate Radon-Nikod\'{y}m derivatives for the most important insurance risk processes, as the following two examples illustrate.
-In the first example we consider the case of the Poisson process with parameter $\theta$.
+Proposition~\ref{thm1} allows us to explicitly calculate Radon--Nikod\'{y}m derivatives for the most important insurance risk processes, as the following two examples illustrate.
+In the first example we consider the case of the Poisson process with parameter $\theta $.